ranjithwingrider/openebs-docs/docs/mysql.md

 **Monitor cStor Pool size**

 As in most cases, cStor pool may not be dedicated to just MySQL alone.
 It is recommended to watch the pool capacity and add more disks to the pool before it hits 80% threshold.
-See [cStorPool metrics](/1.0.0-RC1/docs/next/configurepools.html#verifying-pool-status)

 **Maintain volume replica quorum during node upgrades**